Thanks to the National

 Edwin Kalbfleisch himself.
 Above that, partly hidden by trees, is

-to the left - now gone) and several one room cabins for use by lodgers
+the Kalbfleish House and several one-room cabins for use by lodgers

 The next building visible to the left of the Kalbfleisch House is Edwin